serhan-yilmaz/serhan-yilmaz.github.io/misc/principles.md

 #### Principle of Attachment

-- Be capable of accepting losses
+- Be capable of accepting loss
 - Don't be afraid to attach, it doesn't have to be permanent
 - Walk away, if a relationship becomes consistently harmful
 - Check out [attachment styles](https://en.m.wikipedia.org/wiki/Attachment_in_adults)